 One such sporting superstar that will grace the football pitches of Valentine Sports Park for the 2016 National 7-a-side Paralympic Championships donning the NSW jersey will be that of Paralympic Gold Medallist in Rio, James...

+Football NSW has a partnership with The Cerebral Palsy Sporting and Recreation Association of New South Wales (CPSARA) to give opportunities to play 7-a-side football.
 CPSARA offers a variety of sport and recreation activities to cater to people of all age groups with Cerebral Palsy and other neurological conditions.
-The sports include athletics, power lifting, football, swimming and cycling.
+To learn more about CPSARA visit cpsara.org.au